netlify/next-runtime/CONTRIBUTING.md

 * **Did the problem start happening recently** (e.g. after updating to a new version) or was this always a problem?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

+##### What is a reproducible test case?

+A reproducible test case is a small site built to demonstrate a problem - often this problem is caused by a bug in the plugin.
+Your reproducible test case should contain the bare minimum features needed to clearly demonstrate the bug.

+##### Why should you create a reproducible test case?

+A reproducible test case lets you isolate the cause of a problem, which is the first step towards fixing it!

+The [most important part of any bug report](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_writing_guidelines#Writing_precise_steps_to_reproduce) is to describe the exact steps needed to reproduce the bug.

+A reproducible test case is a great way to share a specific environment that causes a bug.
+Your reproducible test case is the best way to help people that want to help _you_.

+##### Steps to create a reproducible test case

+- Create a new site with a starter, like the Next.js
+- Add our plugin and other plugins that are needed to demonstrate the problem.
+- Add the code needed to recreate the error you've seen.
+- Publish the code (your GitHub account is a good place to do this) and then link to it when creating an issue.

+##### Benefits of reproducible test cases

+- Smaller surface area: By removing everything but the error, you don't have to dig to find the bug.
+- No need to publish secret code: You might not be able to publish your main site (for many reasons).
+Remaking a small part of it as a reproducible test case allows you to publicly demonstrate a problem without exposing any secret code.
+- Proof of the bug: Sometimes a bug is caused by some combination of settings on your machine.
+A reproducible test case allows contributors to pull down your build and test it on their machines as well.
+This helps verify and narrow down the cause of a problem.
+- Get help with fixing your bug: If someone else can reproduce your problem, they often have a good chance of fixing the problem.
+It's almost impossible to fix a bug without first being able to reproduce it.

 ### Suggesting Enhancements